OneGov/onegov-cloud/src/onegov.election_day/docs/README.md

 A token must be provided using the passwort part of HTTP basic authentication.
 An invalid authentication returns a `HTTP 401 Unauthorized`.
-The token can be generated using the command line interface (`create-upload-token`).
+The token can be generated using the web interface.

 Valid requests return a `HTTP 200 OK` together with the JSON body: